snuq/VSEQF/Readme.md

 ## Sequence Editor Additions
 The built-in 'grab', 'select', 'cut', 'delete', 'make meta strip' and 'import' operators have been added to, this enables:

+* Sequencer 'Strip' Menu Changes

+   Snap options added to menu.
+   'Simplify' option added, this removes some less-used features from this menu.
+Enable this option in the Quick Functions Settings menu.

+* 'Compact' Edit Panel

+   A new Edit Strip panel for the sequence editor properties area, providing more information in a smaller space than the default panel.
+   This can be enabled or disabled in the addon preferences when the addon is enabled.

 * Sequence Parenting

    Child sequences will follow parents.